AshuraFirdaus/AWS-SolutionArchitect/README.md

 # AWS-SolutionArchitect

-Hands on for the AWS SAA
+Hands on for the AWS SAA and become SAA Certified